mk-fg/fgtk/README.md

 So far, seem to be the simpliest and by far the most robust, predictable and reliable distributed filesystem configuration for my simple use-case.

-### Hyperboria

-Tools to work with [hyperboria](http://hyperboria.net/) darknet.

-##### nodeinfo

-Tool to register a node in [NodeInfo](https://wiki.projectmeshnet.org/NodeInfo) database and process some misc metadata.

-##### path-decode

-Simple script to decode cjdns "Path" to a sequence of integer "peer indexes", one for each hop.

-Relies on encoding schema described in NumberCompress.h of cjdns.
-Nodes are not required to use it in theory, and there are other encoding schemas implemented which should break this tool's operation, but in practice no one bothers to change that default.

-Example: path-decode 0000.013c.bed9.5363 -> 3 54 42 54 15 5 30

-##### conf-paste

-Obfuscates cjdns config file (cjdroute.conf) in a secure and (optionally) deterministic way.

-Should be useful to pastebin your config file without revealing most sensitive data (passwords and keys) in it.
-Might still reveal some peer info like IP endpoints, contacts, comments, general list of nodes you're peered with.
-Use with caution.

-Sensitive bits are regexp-matched (by their key) and then value is processed through pbkdf2-sha256 and output is truncated to appear less massive. pbkdf2 parameters are configurable (see --help output), and at least --pbkdf2-salt should be passed for output to be deterministic, otherwise random salt value will be used.